andreas-eternach/infra-sound-recorder/README.md

 This project contains a collection of tools for analyzing infra-sound.
 It was born when experiencing noise from a distant infra-sound-source.

-This project ist is of course inspired by the work of many other people (see credits below).
+This project is inspired by the work of many other people (see credits below).

 There is a lot of theory about infra-sound and the involved issues, caused by the sound and the vivbrations.
 Actually infra-sound is in most cases a surface acoustic wave (https://en.wikipedia.org/wiki/Surface_acoustic_wave).
 Therefore measuring it requires measurement of